nnnegarrr/100DaysOfML/README.md

 JUl 18 : I've finished a simple Machine Learning Project on iris dataset in Python just by step by step following Jason Brownlee (https://machinelearningmastery.com/machine-learning-in-python-step-by-step/).
 I will upload the code here but it is not mine.
 I have just used Jason's code :)

+Jul 19 : Batch and an Epoch in a Neural Network